sripad2020/docuchat/README.md

 To **fully delete** a document and all its data, use the `DELETE /api/v1/documents/{id}` endpoint — or simply delete the folder.

 ---

-## 📜 License

-MIT — do whatever you want with it.

----

 <div align="center">
   <sub>Built with FastAPI · Ollama · FAISS · PyMuPDF · sentence-transformers</sub>
 </div>